-Terence Ayres joined the school two years ago and is on the young side for a headmaster at 43.
+Terence Ayres joined the school five years ago and is on the young side for a headmaster.
 An Essex lad, he’s very amenable, chatting away on his lime green office furniture (trust me, it’s bright).
 He knows that the big USP for Thorpe House School is its reputation as a ‘home away from home’, a super-friendly, nurturing school that delivers a lot of individual attention on each child.
-Last year (2017) was the best year for GSCEs in the school’s history – 97% achieved 5+ GCSE including Maths and English at A* – C grade, and 41% of the total grades were A*- A. In a typical year, 65-70% of 16+ leavers move into local grammar schools, with the remainder staying in the private system.
+Last year (2018) 88% of boys achieved all 9-4 grades including Maths and English and 27% of boys achieved all 9-7 grades.
+In a typical year, 65-70% of 16+ leavers move into local grammar schools, with the remainder staying in the private system.

-Thorpe Explorers’ Nursery will replace their existing nursery in September and little ones can join in the September following their 3rd birthday – expect your talented little person to learn French, DT, cookery, swimming and quantitative physics (one of these is a lie) during their time here.
+Thorpe Explorers’ Nursery opened in September 2018 and little ones can join in the September following their 3rd birthday – expect your talented little person to learn French, DT, cookery, swimming and quantitative physics (one of these is a lie) during their time here.
 The nursery will also offer wrap-a-round care (7.30am – 6pm) with ‘school ready’ morning sessions.

 The uniform is gloriously smart – check out those blazers!
 Those furnishings in the headmaster’s room take some beating.
 Also, the school motto ‘To strive, to seek, to find and not to yield’ is quite a mouthful.
 But then I could say the same about eating a packet of Maltesers in one go.
 I’ve never managed it myself, but who am I to knock the ambition?